micro-ROS/micro-ROS.github.io/_docs/tutorials/advanced/nuttx/add_a_microros_application/index.md

 ```bash
 ros2 run micro_ros_setup create_firmware_ws.sh nuttx olimex-stm32-e407
 ```
-At this moment we have everything ready in our workspace to develop a new application.
-On the next steps, we will start the development of the app itself.elf.
+At this point we have everything ready in our workspace to develop a new application.
+With the next steps, we will start the development of the app itself.

 ## Aplication development